tanx-libs/tanx-connector-nodejs/README.md

   'usdc', // Enter the coin symbol. signer,
   'SCROLL', // Enter the network for which you want to grant allowance.
-  // This argument is optional; if you pass the argument, the gasLimit and gasPrice will be overridden while executing the transaction..
+  // This argument is optional; if you pass the argument, the gasLimit and gasPrice will be overridden while executing the transaction.
   // {
   //   gasLimit: '',
   //   gasPrice: '',